Danièle Obono: 2024 elections

 Obono won unopposed in the first round of the snap legislative election on 30 June 2024.

-Position taking and Parliamentary activity
+Position taking

-Secretary of the National Assembly's European Affairs Committee, Danièle Obono was ranked as the 6th most active MP by the business magazine Capital after six months in office.
+While Secretary of the National Assembly's European Affairs Committee, Danièle Obono was ranked as the 6th most active MP by the business magazine Capital after six months in office.

 Shortly after her election, Danièle Obono declared herself to be an alterglobalist, afrofeminist (Black feminism), anti-imperialist, anti-racist, anti-liberal, anti-Islamophobe and pan-Africanist.
 She also humorously defines herself as a "Bolsho-Trotsko-Marxist", from Trotskyism and Marxism ("I have fun claiming these 'isms' when we're told there's no such thing as ideology anymore."), and adds that although "Leninism was [her] gateway [...], anarchists are [her] allies.